Bringing Healing to the Spirit of a Land and Its Peoples

 Winter 2025 Ecotone Newsletter

 Gently turning over the chimney glass of an oil lamp in my hands, I use a soft cloth to remove streaks of soot from the lamp’s recent use in our cabin’s sauna.
 It’s a task I regularly attend to.
 For a couple of special reasons.
 First, it connects me to my grandmother Ada, who grew up in a sod-framed Kansas farmhouse in the 1880’s.
-She lef home at sixteen, headed alone to Denver on a coal-burning steam train.
+She left home at sixteen, headed alone to Denver on a coal-burning steam train.
 Purchased a guitar there, found work cleaning houses and providing child care for the wealthy.
 From family’s archives, we’ve learned she...

 Equinox Fall 2024